 The School District's governmental funds are accounted for using the modified accrual basis of accounting.
-The governmental funds had total revenues and other financing sources of \$37.4 million and total expenses and other financing uses of \$19.7 million.
-There was an increase in the fund balance totaling approximately \$17.7 million for the governmental funds as a whole.
-This increase is largely due to the sale of bonds.
-There was also an increase in the equalization grant that was received through QBE funds and an increase in the school nutrition revenue as a result of the school nutrition program electing to participate in the CEP program district-wide and operating a more extensive summer feeding program.
+The governmental funds had total revenues and other financing sources of \$22.2 million and total expenses and other financing uses of \$20.2 million.
+There was an increase in the fund balance totaling approximately \$2.0 million for the governmental funds as a whole.
+This increase is due revenue generated by the school nutrition program, additional property tax revenue, ESPLOST revenue, and equalization funding received through QBE.
+There was also additional bus replacement funds received that will be spent in fiscal year 2022.